 We follow the development of public policy documents produced by International Organization for Standardization technical committee 292 (ISO TC/292) because the concepts emerging from these committees for at least two main reasons:

-a) they find their way into the assumed vocabulary of government security management regulations
+a) find their way into the assumed vocabulary of government security management regulations

 b) as an global industry, the education industry should contribute to a common vocabulary for resilience concepts as a matter of collegiality and respect for global collaborators.